mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "He didn't need to."

 She eyed one of the ampules in my hand.
 I held it in my hand with much deliberation, gesturing for her to take it – an offer to which she obliged, holding it up to her eye to look at closer.
-The outline of her face was widened through the translucent inactivated liquid, and I giggled internally.
+Her nose was widened through the liquid, and I laughed to myself.

 "What is Kanosin?" she asked me.